The H.E.S.S. transients follow-up system: The ToO alert system

 Another key metric is the filtering performance of the system.
 The ToO alert system receives about 50000 alerts per month\footnote{The rate of alerts received is very non-uniform and strongly depends on the alert strategy of the brokers that the H.E.S.S.
 System is subscribed to.}.
 Only about 50 alerts are matched with science case configurations, which is a reduction by a factor of 1000.

 The availability of the ToO alert system is another critical factor, as no alerts can be received during downtime.
 A watchdog for the \textit{Alert Receiver} ensures a maximum up-time.
 Downtime of the order of 20 seconds occurs every two months when the system is maintained and updated.
-Other reasons for downtime are rare problems with the internet connection to the H.E.S.S. site on the Khomas Highland.
+Rare problems with the internet connection to the H.E.S.S site on the Khomas Highland are another source for downtime.